 In our experience, the Universal Express Pass is worth it at Universal Studios Hollywood if you’re visiting during the peak season and want to go on all the rides inside the park as it can save you up to 85% of the standby wait time on eligible rides.

-This means that if the wait time for a popular ride such as Revenge of the Mummy is 1 hour, you’ll likely only wait 10 to 15 minutes.
+This means that if the standby wait time for the scariest ride at Universal Hollywood, Revenge of the Mummy is one hour, you’ll likely only wait 10 to 15 minutes with a Universal Express Pass.
 Multiply this by all the rides at Universal Studios Hollywood and you can quickly see the impact a Universal Express Pass can have on your day.

 However, if you’re visiting during the off-season, then Revenge of the Mummy might not have a 1 hour standby wait time.
 Instead, the wait time may only be 20 minutes and in that case, the benefit you get from the Universal Express Pass isn’t as valuable.